Eating Disorders

 I am somewhat “fed up” with the fact that efforts in these areas not only are separate, but they seem to be upset with each other and even at war with each other.
 Currently there isn't a good collaborative process and I’m trying to put an end to that.

 I'm well versed in both.
-The eating disorder community looks at me like I'm a little bit suspicious because I've written ten papers on sugar addiction and food addiction, and they're like: “well, we don't do that over here.
+The eating disorder community looks at me like I'm a little bit suspicious because I've written over ten papers on sugar addiction and food addiction, and they're like: “well, we don't do that over here.
 What's going on with this guy?
 What is he really saying?”

 And then in the food addiction world, people look at me like I'm not really a part of that movement because I'm actually talking about eating disorders, ending diet culture, and addressing weight stigma.